 Included in Section 41 is a provision known as Patent Safe Harbor (26 C.F.R. §41-4(a)(3)(iii)), which states that the issuance of a patent by the U.S. Patent and Trademark Office (under 35 USC §51) is conclusive evidence that a company “has discovered information that is technological in nature that is intended to eliminate uncertainty concerning the development or improvement of a business component.”

 In other words, the issuance of a patent automatically satisfies three of the four qualifications of the four-part test.
-Part four, experimentation, requires that a taxpayer provide contemporaneous evidence that qualified activities were undertaken by a company to achieve its patentable product/process/technology.
-The documentation of this process of experimentation is the most important aspect of qualifying projects and associated expenses for an R&D tax credit claim.
+Part four, experimentation, requires that a taxpayer provide contemporaneous evidence that qualifying research activities were undertaken by a company to achieve its patentable product/process/technology.
+The documentation of this process of experimentation is the most important aspect of qualifying projects and associated expenses for claiming tax credits.

-The taxpayer has the burden of proof to substantiate that a process of experimentation was performed, and to demonstrate a nexus between the qualifying activities and expenses.
+The taxpayer has the burden of proof to provide evidence that a process of experimentation was performed, and to demonstrate a connection between the qualifying activities and expenses.
 These include the associated employee wages, raw materials & supplies, cloud computer rental/lease costs, and 3rd-party contractor expenditures incurred throughout the various phases of development that led to the filing and granting of the patent.

 Patents essentially convey to the IRS that the majority of the four-part test has been satisfied.
-Moreover, documentation collected in the preparation of a patent application can be used to support the R&D tax credit claim.
+Additionally, documentation collected in the preparation of a patent application can be used to support the research and development tax credit claim.
 An R&D tax professional should still be consulted for your company to correctly claim the credit.

-Does your company hold a patent or is it in the process of applying for one?
+Does your company have patented inventions or is it in the process of applying for a patent?
 You have done the hard work to develop your patented intellectual property, contact Strike Tax today to speak to an industry specialist to maximize your tax savings.